AriFordsham/GHCWiki/phabricator.md

 To install PHP on Debian or Ubuntu, run `apt-get install php5-cli php5-curl`.
+On OS X PHP is already installed and you can skip directly to grabbing the arcanist sources.

 Getting the source is very easy, just check out two git repositories next to each other, and put the binaries in your `$PATH`: